hteumeuleu/caniemail/_features/image-tiff.md

 }
 notes_by_num: {
     "1": "Buggy.
 An image renders but the colours are incorrect.", "2": "Partial.
-Does not render in GANGA",
+Does not render with non Gmail accounts.", }
-}
 ---